Mickelbil84/pqp-python/README.md

 # pqp-python
-Python bindings for the PQP collision detection library
+Python bindings for the PQP collision detection library.

 ## Disclaimer